 Rubies Hold Special Meaning for Simpson

 Johnson selected a ruby because it is Simpson's birthstone and rubies are more rare than diamonds.
 Rubies are considered stones of passion and love.
-Lane commented in a New York Daily News article on the ring, "Eric wanted the most romantic, beautiful, special ring for Jessica."
+Lane commented in the New York Daily News article on the ring, "Eric wanted the most romantic, beautiful, special ring for Jessica."

 Popularity of the Simpson Engagement Ring